beetboxvm/beetbox/README.md

 ## Credits
-This would not be possible without [geerlingguy's](https://github.com/geerlingguy) awesome ansible roles from [Drupal VM](https://github.com/geerlingguy/drupal-vm).
+This project would not be possible without [geerlingguy's](https://github.com/geerlingguy) awesome Ansible roles from [Drupal VM](https://github.com/geerlingguy/drupal-vm).
 We encourage you to support him by buying his book [Ansible for DevOps](http://ansiblefordevops.com/).

 Beetbox is primarily maintained by the Drupal Melbourne (Australia) community.
-Please follow [@beetboxvm](https://twitter.com/beetboxvm)for announcements.
+Please follow [@beetboxvm](https://twitter.com/beetboxvm) for announcements.